gem-pasteur/Integron_Finder/doc/source/user_guide/installation.rst

 The purpose of this section is to provide some help about installing python dependencies for IntegronFinder if you never installed any python package.

-As IntegronFinder has not been test on Windows, we assume Unix-based operating system.
+As IntegronFinder has not been tested on Windows, we assume Unix-based operating system.
 For Windows users, the best would be to install a unix virtual machine on your computer.

 Usually a python distribution is already installed on your machine.